puzzle/ansible-training/content/labs/08.0/_index.en.md

 ### Task 6

 - Install the collection `podman` from namespace `containers` using any of the methods you know.
 - Write a playbook `collection.yml` that runs only on the controller and uses the `podman` collection from the namespace `containers`.
 - The playbook should install podman on the controller and pull any podman image.
 Be sure to escalate privileges if needed.
 (Use the image `quay.io/bitnami/nginx` if unsure).
 - Use the module `podman_container` to start a container from the previously pulled image.
 - Confirm the container is up and running using `sudo podman ps -l`.

+### Task 7

+- Remove podman with an ad-hoc command to not interfere with the next labs.

 ## Solutions